 LSP Advisory B.V. is exposed to market risk as the management fee is linked to the Assets under Management (AuM).
-In turn this AuM fluctuates with market movements.
+In turn the AuM fluctuate with market movements.
 Also the performance fee is influenced by market movements as well as investment performance.
-Credit risk mainly relates to the solvency and liquidity of the investment fund(s) from which LSP Advisory B.V. receives its fees.
+Credit risk mainly relates to the solvency and liquidity of the investment funds from which LSP Advisory B.V. receives its fees.
 Operational risks relate mainly to people, e.g. skill and retention of key investment personnel, IT systems and regulatory compliance risk.